Yankees vs Red Sox Insights, Odds and Predictions with Carlos SME!! - Sports Talk Florida

 Performance

-The Red Sox have been underdogs 68 times this season, winning 33 of those contests.
+The Red Sox have had a mixed bag of results as underdogs this year, winning 33 out of 69 such contests.

 Moneyline Stats